Likes

 I bounced off Hollow Knight the first time I played it and didn’t think much of it after that.
 But it kept coming up often enough in my circles that I eventually gave it another try, and this time it completely clicked.
 Few games have hooked me the way Hollow Knight did.

 Silksong feels like a bigger, busier follow-up with more of what worked for me in Hollow Knight, along with some of the same frustrations.
-Even so, I had a great time with it, especially its soundtrack, and I’m curious to see where the expansions take it.
+Even so, I had a great time with it, especially its soundtrack, and I’m curious to see where the expansions (any day now, right?) take it.

 TV Shows